Pitkern

-Pitkern, also known as Pitcairn-Norfolk or Pitcairnese, is a language spoken on Pitcairn and Norfolk islands.
-It is a mixture of English and Tahitian, and has been given many classifications by scholars, including cant, patois, and Atlantic Creole.
-Although spoken on Pacific Ocean islands, it has been described as an Atlantic Creole due to the lack of connections with other English-based creoles of the Pacific.
+Pitkern, also known as Pitcairn-Norfolk or Pitcairnese, is a creole spoken on Pitcairn and Norfolk islands.
+It is a mixture of English and Tahitian, and has been given many classifications by scholars, including cant, patois, and Atlantic creole.
+Although spoken on Pacific Ocean islands, it has been described as an Atlantic or semi-Atlantic creole due to the lack of connections with other English-based creoles of the Pacific.
 There are fewer than 50 speakers on Pitcairn Island, a number which has been steadily decreasing since 1971.

 History

-Following the Mutiny on the Bounty on 28 April 1789, the British mutineers stopped at Tahiti and took 18 Polynesians, mostly women, to remote Pitcairn Island and settled there.
+Following the Mutiny on the Bounty on 28 April 1789, the British mutineers stopped at Tahiti and took 18 Polynesians captive, mostly women, to remote Pitcairn Island and settled there.
 A pidgin was formed based on English and Tahitian so that the English mutineers could communicate with the Tahitian women they brought to the previously uninhabited Pitcairn Island.
 The Pitkern language was influenced by the diverse English dialects and accents of the crew.
 Geographically, the mutineers were drawn from as far as the West Indies, with one mutineer being described as speaking a forerunner of a Caribbean patois.
 One was a Scot from the Isle of Lewis.
 At least one, the leader Fletcher Christian, was a well-educated man, which at the time made a major difference in speech.
 Both Geordie and West Country dialects have obvious links to some Pitkern phrases and words, such as whettles, meaning food, from victuals.

 The first children born on Pitcairn Island mainly spoke a mixture of non-standard varieties of English and the contact language.
 In the 1830s, Pitkern's local prestige increased, and the language started to be used in church and school.
-In 1856, 194 residents of Pitcairn Island moved to Norfolk island, where many residents continued to use Pitkern in their households.
+In 1856, 194 residents of Pitcairn Island moved to Norfolk Island, where many residents continued to use Pitkern in their households.

 After 1914, the Australian government tried to end the use of Pitkern/Norf'k by restricting its use in public spaces.